TOAST-DOCS/API-Gateway/en/api-guide-v1.0.md

 |apigwService.updatedAt           |DateTime|Service modification date and time                                      |

 ### Delete API Gateway Service
-- Delete API Gateway Service
+- Deletes an API Gateway Service.
 - Deleting the API Gateway service deletes all stages.
 - If the stage of the API Gateway service you want to delete is associated with a usage plan, the service cannot be deleted.
 To delete the service, disassociate all stages associated with the usage plan and then delete it.
 - Please note that deleted API Gateway services cannot be recovered.